Russia may be in Ukraine to stay after 100 days of war

 “He wants the referendum to be real, so that the West can see that, indeed, Russia was right, the people want to live with Russia,” Stanovaya said.

-Ukrainian experts say it is not going to be easy for the Kremlin to rally genuine support in Ukraine’s south.
+Ukrainian experts say it will not be easy for the Kremlin to rally genuine support in Ukraine’s south.

 Follow all AP stories on the war in Ukraine at https://apnews/hub/russia-ukraine.